 I guess we ought to have taken this as a warning that Rowling was changing the rules on us and throwing the established concept of “fair play” out the window.
 But at the time it seemed like it could be a bit of possibly relevant screwiness.
 (From this end of the series, this lapse now just looks like yet another cumulative indication of burnout.)

-For Harry to — without even consciously making a choice in the matter — suddenly raise his wand and cast Protego, especially when he had done nothing but stand there, like a lump, until the memory of the Dementors had already faded out, and Snape’s Legilimency attack had already been successfully resisted; to cast Protego, and then — and only after the fact, and by default — to have Snape identify Protego as the reflecting Shield charm, is all of a piece with the extra-thick layer of murkiness and confusion with which Rowling has shrouded the whole issue of those Occlumency Lessons.
+For Harry to — without even consciously making a choice in the matter — suddenly raise his wand and cast Protego, especially when he had done nothing but stand there, like a lump, until the memory of the Dementors had already faded out, and Snape’s Legilimency attack had allegedly been successfully resisted; to cast Protego, and then — and only after the fact, and by default — to have Snape identify Protego as the reflecting Shield charm, is all of a piece with the extra-thick layer of murkiness and confusion with which Rowling has shrouded the whole issue of those Occlumency Lessons Or, indeed, the whole back half of the series.

-Particularly since there is no apparent reason for her not to have already given us the name of the spell back when Harry was teaching it to the DA.
-And that made me very uneasy.
+Particularly since there is no apparent reason for her not to have already given us the name of the spell back when Harry was actively teaching it to the DA.
+That made me very uneasy.
 It’s almost as if Rowling intended for us to be suspicious of this suddenly unfamiliar piece of magic despite the “reasonable explanation” she waves under our noses immediately afterwards.

-Or that, as we have found is typical in this series, she intended to pull this particular unfair trick on the reader again.
+Or as a warning that, as we have found is typical in this series, she intended to pull this particular unfair trick on the reader again.
 (Boy howdy.)

 If Albus’s Plan B depended upon Tom attempting to lure Harry into the DoM to retrieve the Prophecy record for him — and possibly for Albus to accompany him when he did it — then it definitely appears to have been working.